Time Delay of MgII Emission Response for the Luminous Quasar HE 0435-4312: Towards Application of High-Accretor Radius-Luminosity Relation in Cosmology: Introduction

-Massive reverberation monitoring campaigns are currently performed by several groups, for instance the Australian Dark Energy Survey \citep[OzDES,][]{2019MNRAS.487.3650H}, the Sloan Digital Sky Survey Reverberation Mapping project \citep[SDSS-RM, ][]{2019ApJS..241...34S}, the Dark Energy Survey \citep[DES, ][]{2020MNRAS.493.5773Y}, the super-Eddington accreting massive black holes \citep[SEAMBHs, ][]{2015ApJ...806...22D,2018ApJ...856....6D}, but an individual source monitoring can also contribute significantly if its luminosity is at the extreme values of the radius-luminosity relation.
-This is expected to be beneficial in terms of increasing the RL correlation coefficient and it can also lead to the reduction in the scatter.
-In the current paper, we present results of the time delay in MgII line for the last of three intermediate redshift very luminous quasars monitored for several years with the Southern African Large Telescope (SALT).
+Massive reverberation monitoring campaigns are currently performed by several groups, for instance the Australian Dark Energy Survey \citep[OzDES,][]{2019MNRAS.487.3650H}, the Sloan Digital Sky Survey Reverberation Mapping project \citep[SDSS-RM, ][]{2015ApJS..216....4S,2019ApJS..241...34S}, the Dark Energy Survey \citep[DES, ][]{2018ApJS..239...18A,2018SPIE10704E..0DD,2020MNRAS.493.5773Y}, the super-Eddington accreting massive black holes \citep[SEAMBHs, ][]{2015ApJ...806...22D,2018ApJ...856....6D}, but an individual source monitoring can also contribute significantly, especially if its luminosity is at the extreme values of the radius-luminosity relation.
+This is because the most luminous quasars have very low sky densities, so they are not suitable for reverberation mapping multi-object spectroscopy (MOS-RM) programs, and instead require an individual object monitoring.
+This is why programs like the one presented here are necessary.
+Luminous sources are expected to be beneficial in terms of increasing the RL correlation coefficient and it can also lead to the reduction in the scatter.
+In the current paper, we present results of the time delay of MgII line for the last of three intermediate redshift very luminous quasars monitored for several years with the Southern African Large Telescope (SALT).
 The source HE 0435-4312 ($z=1.2231$) hosts a supermassive black hole of $2.2\times 10^9\,M_{\odot}$ that is highly accreting with the Eddington ratio of $0.58$ according to the SED best-fit of \citet{sredzinska2017}.
 The peculiarity of the source is a smooth shift of the MgII line peak first towards longer wavelengths, while currently the shift proceeds towards shorter wavelengths.
 This line shift could hint at the presence of a supermassive black hole binary \citep{sredzinska2017}.

 In this paper, we measure the time delay of HE~0435-4312 using seven methods.
 Subsequently, we study the position of the source in the RL relation, including its extended versions, and how the source affects the correlation coefficient as well as the scatter.
 Finally, we look at the potential applicability of the MgII high-accreting subsample for cosmological studies.